WebAssembly/spec/md-proto/WebAssembly.md

    function.
  - A *current position*.

-> Implementations need not create a literal array to store the locals, or literal stacks to manage values at runtime.
+> Implementations needn't create a literal array to store the locals, or literal stacks to manage values at runtime.

 #### Function Execution Initialization